Autodesk/maya-usd/doc/build.md

 ##### Boost:

-Currently the Animal Logic plugin has a dependency on some of the boost components ( e.g thread ).
+Currently the Animal Logic plugin has a dependency on some of the boost components.
 When building Pixar USD, one needs to pass the following key,value paired arguments for boost to include those components: e.g

 ```
-python build_usd.py ~/Desktop/BUILD --build-args boost,"--with-date_time --with-thread"
+python build_usd.py ~/Desktop/BUILD --build-args boost,"--with-date_time"
 ```

 ***NOTE:*** ```--build-args``` needs to be passed at the very end of command, after build/install location.